 This acquisition gives us a chance to retell a great story!

 The Wells Brothers first set up business, at our site on the Green River, in 1878.
 In the picture below, notice the building to the right of the grist mill.
 We call this the “old foundry” and this is probably the only surviving photograph of the first Wells Bros. building.
+I have since read that the “Old Foundry” was actually a nail factory before the Wells brothers moved in.
 Please also notice the wooden building in the foreground of the round shaped gas house.
 Does it look familiar?
 Have you ever visited us?

 Fire destroyed the “old foundry” only a few months after the Wells Brothers set up business.
 Their losses exceeded $3000, yet they were still able to relocate to Hope Street and operate for the next few years.

-The then current owners of our ancient Green River site (which included Newell Snow) were faced with the task of rebuilding from the aftermath of the fire.
+The owners of our Green River site were faced with the task of rebuilding from the aftermath of the fire.
 A new, single story brick factory was first built over the “old foundry” site.
 Then it was decided to also move the old Felt & Company office alongside this new brick building, and next to the grist mill.
 The old Felt & Company office?
 That was in front of the gas house and is now our present day museum building!
 It is the oldest industrial building on our site and is a classic example of commercial building construction from the 1840s.

 The Wells Brothers returned to the Green River.
 It is generally believed that the products labeled “Wells Bro’s & Co.” were made in our buildings during these next years.
 Although they became pioneers of the modern machine thread cutting tap and die industry, their original core business was the manufacture of metal farming and blacksmith tools.
 We were just blessed with one such relic of this core business.